 I wasn’t exactly keen to leave the comfort of the sofa in the early days but we had long-haul flights to take with both my first two babies before the age of 6 weeks.
 So the question of when is it safe to travel with a newborn by plane came up pretty early for us.

 Whether you’re traveling with a newborn by car locally, further afield or by plane, first off you need to know when is it safe to travel and how to do so.
-What about during Covid times; is it safe to travel with kids during the pandemic?
+What about during a pandemic?
+Is it safe to travel with kids?

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

-When is it safe to travel with a newborn?
+When is it safe to travel with a newborn baby?

-Most doctors will advise you to wait until your baby’s immune system has fully developed or at least better developed before traveling.
+Most doctors advise to wait until your baby’s immune system has fully developed.
+Or is, at least, better developed before traveling.
 That means different ages for different babies.

 When is a baby’s immune system fully developed?